THERE WILL BE NO INSPECTIONS ON THE FOLLOWING DATES;

 Building permits and inspections are required for new construction, additions, and remodeling work to confirm that all structures meet applicable County, State and Federal building code requirements.
 This ensures that all buildings within Elbert County are built and maintained safely.
 Elbert County has adopted the IRC/IBC 2006.

-A permit is required for projects such as new construction, additions, tenant improvements, pools, spas, signs, roofs, remodeling, and work on to electrical, mechanical, and plumbing systems.
+A permit is required for projects such as new construction, additions, tenant improvements, pools, spas, signs, roofs, remodeling, and work on electrical, mechanical, and plumbing systems.
 Work started before a building permit is issued could be subject to higher than the original permit fee.
 It may be useful to print each of the below items out -- each is a single page.

 How to calculate an estimated building permit fee